Rich history of ministry and mission

 Join us for a Cathedral Tour

 Cathedral tours occur Monday – Friday from 10 a.m. to 2 p.m.
-Tours are not available during the Summer months.
-Cathedral Tours will resume in the Fall.
+Cathedral Tours will resume on Monday, September 15 and will continue until Friday, November 14.
+Signs outside the Cathedral represent that tours are available that day.